 Instead, take the proper steps to set up a blog using the proper hosting to start.
 You will be glad you did.

-One thing that it seems most “start a blog posts” forget to mention is the importance of security.
+It seems most “start a blog posts” forget to mention the importance of security.
 They all say, “go here and start a blog.”
 That is simple enough.

 But, what they forget to do is remind you to make sure you get an SSL certificate.
 That’s a must.